wuyuxiangaaa/Study/pages/Unit 2.md

 - 12. prefer((v.)) = like ... better -> preferring(doing) -> preferred(did)
 	- prefer to do sth
 	  background-color:: #533e7d
-		- He prefer to stay at home.
+		- He prefers to stay at home.
 	- prefet sb to do sth
 	- prefer sth to sth
 		- I prefer apples to bananas.